-Why are whitening procedures at the dentist more effective?
+Why is teeth whitening at the dentist so effective?

-Using a high concentration peroxide gel means you get faster and better results.
-Additionally, most teeth whitening systems use a light source to improve the outcome.
-The light source, which is either an LED, halogen or plasmaarc light, is used to break down the whitening gel into its active ingredients.
-Using a light source helps speed up gel activation for speedier and more effective results.
-Note that you will be given protective googles to wear if your whitening system does use such a bleaching light.
+Using high concentrations of peroxide means you get faster and better results.
+Many professional teeth whitening systems also use a light source to enhance the bleaching process.
+The light, which is LED, halogen, or plasmaarc light, is used to break down the whitening gel into its active ingredients.
+These special lights speed up the gel activation process to give you even better end results.

-The fact that you have your dentist administering the whitening treatment can be beneficial for many reasons.
-First off, your dentist can help you determine if you're a good candidate for teeth whitening.
-Certain teeth shades and discolorations don’t do as well with traditional whitening procedures.
-Also, your dentist can examine your teeth to see if there are any fillings or crowns which could interfere with the bleaching results.
-Your dentist can look for sensitive teeth areas and cover them with a protective barrier.
-Finally, your dentist can monitor your treatment to make sure you don't end up with tooth sensitivity.
-If you do end up with some tooth sensitivity, he or she can assist you in ways to reduce the tooth sensitivity quickly.
+There are other benefits to having your dentist supervise your whitening treatment.
+First, your dentist can help you determine if you're a good candidate for teeth whitening.
+Certain teeth colors don’t respond as well to whitening treatment.
+Your dentist can also examine your teeth to see if there are any fillings or crowns which may interfere with the process.
+Your dentist can also look for sensitive areas and cover them with a protective barrier before starting treatment.
+Finally, your dentist will monitor the bleaching process to make sure that you don't end up with pain and sensitivity afterward.
+If you do end up with tooth sensitivity, your dentist can offer solutions to reduce the sensitivity for a faster recovery.